 - In a bowl, whisk together the egg yolks with 1/2 cup of the sugar until thick and pale yellow in color.
 Fold the chocolate mixture into the yolks and mix well.

 - In another bowl, whisk the egg whites until thick.
 Whisking, add the remaining 1/2 cup sugar gradually and continue to beat to form a light meringue.
 In several additions, fold into the chocolate mixture, being careful not to deflate the meringue.
 Gently pour into the prepared pan and bake until the edges are set but the center is still moist and a few crumbs stick to a tester, about 45 minutes.

 - Remove from the oven and cool completely in the pan on a wire rack.

 - Run a thin, sharp knife around the edge of the cake.
 Remove the pan sides and gently lift away the cake.
 Invert onto a cake plate, remove the bottom and peel away the parchment.
+Serve with whipped cream.

 Fried Green Tomatoes

 4 green tomatoes, cut into 1/4-inch slices